Idalia National Park rises out of the black soil plains, breaking the monotony of the seemingly endless plains country.

 But the hills and escarpments of Idalia couldn’t be more different to the surrounding black soil plains.
 Where the black soil plains are fertile and full of life, the rough, rocky red sandstone country of Idalia is unquestionably arid.

-In some ways, Idalia is an island of poor country in a sea of riches.
+In some ways, Idalia is an island of arid country in a sea of riches.
 And this is what makes it unique and worth visiting.

 Idalia National Park is about 115km from Blackall.
 Take the tarred Isisford Road for about 45km, then turn left onto the tarred Blackall-Emmet Road.
 After 25km, turn left at Benlidi Siding (Idalia National Park is clearly signposted).
 Follow this dirt road for about 45km to the information shelter.